yanhui09/RGIcat/README.md

 The pipeline follows the Snakemake usage, more details can be found on the [official tutorials](https://snakemake.readthedocs.io).

-To start a new run, please revise the config file accordingly.
+**To start a new run**, please revise the config file accordingly.
 The input R1 and R2 fastq files shall be placed in the directories separated by the sample names.
 Below is a demo for the `config.yaml`.

 ```
 # This file should contain everything to configure the workflow on a global scale.